- September 11, 2019

 - Posted by: Rogers Property Group

-- Category: International Property Market, Latest News, Property Investment
+- Categories: International Property Market, Latest News, Property Investment

 Given the historical low interest rates that we are having at the moment many people believe that the only ingredient to a boom in property prices is low interest rates.
 Hence, they are hoping that they go further down to create a stimulus.
 But low interest rates are not the only ingredients to a property boom.
 There are other factors that come into play as well and when all the ingredients come together the results can be very pleasing for investors.